My First Buddhist Teacher

 Miss Reno was new to my school the year I started fourth grade.
 She was nearly six feet tall, in her early 30’s, and unkempt looking no matter what.
 She’d curl her hair but it would go unevenly limp.
 She seemed to have only 2 dresses, a red one and a blue one, worn always with her old slip showing, or a run in her nylons.
 She wore old shoes.
 If she wore makeup it would smear, leaving red or black where it shouldn’t be.
 It seemed that no matter how hard she tried, she couldn’t be pretty.

 One day in the dead of winter she came to school in a new white dress.
 The fabric was silky and fit her well.
-She had on new heels, which made her walk with pride.
+She had on new heels.
+She walked with pride.
 Her hair was in beautiful curls piled on top of her head.
 Her makeup was perfect.
 I wondered-did she have a new boyfriend?
 Is she going somewhere after school?
 I felt confused looking at her new beauty-it seemed like she was a different person.

 After lunch, we began our science class.
 Suddenly there was a loud scuffle outside.
-We all looked to the far side of the muddy playground where a large dog had cornered a white cat up against the wire fence and was charging it.
-The cat screamed back in terror.
-In a single instant, Miss Reno dropped the textbook and ran out the door, pumps, white dress, and all, straight across the muddy field to the dog and cat, who had become one tumbling ball of flying fur and screams.
+We all looked to the far side of the muddy playground where a large dog had cornered a white cat against the wire fence and was charging it.
+The cat screamed in terror.
+In a single instant, Miss Reno dropped the textbook she’d been holding and ran out the door, heels, white dress, nylons and all, straight across the muddy field to the dog and cat, who had become one tumbling ball of flying fur and screams.

-When I think back on the life experiences that have awakened the dharma in me, this story is one of the first and most profound.
-Now, after being a dharma student for 34 years, I see that this one heroic act taught me the essence of all the teachings: Impermanence, generosity, altruism, patience, compassion, understanding, wisdom, courage, diligence, the truth of suffering, interconnectedness…I am forever grateful to her.
+When I think back on the life experiences that have shaped me, this story is one of the first and most profound.
+I see that this one heroic act taught me the essence of all the Buddhist teachings: Impermanence, generosity, altruism, patience, compassion, understanding, wisdom, courage, diligence, the truth of suffering, interconnectedness…I am forever grateful to Miss Reno.

 it doesn’t matter if you are attractive or not,